8.2. Carports between 20 and 40 sqm in floor area – Chartered Professional Engineer

 Carport next to house

 If using this exemption, a homeowner must engage a Chartered Professional Engineer to design a carport greater than 20 square metres and not exceeding 40 square metres and subsequently, the work must be carried out in accordance with that design.
-Some suppliers/manufacturers of proprietary products have pre-engineered kit-sets with a unified sign-off from a Chartered Professional Engineer.
+Some suppliers/manufacturers of proprietary products have pre-engineered kitsets with a unified sign-off from a Chartered Professional Engineer.

-If a homeowner intends to build a carport less than 20 square metres on the ground floor, exemption 18 (section 8.1) might be applicable.
-If the proposed carport is between 20 and 40 square metres, exemption 18A (section 8.3) may apply.
+If a homeowner intends to build a carport not exceeding 20 square metres on the ground floor, section 8.1 Carports not exceeding 20 square metres in floor area (exemption 18) of this document might be applicable.
+If the proposed carport is between 20 and 40 square metres, section 8.3 Carports exceeding 20 but not exceeding 40 square metres in floor area (exemption 18A) of this document may apply.

 What is exempt

-1. A home owner wants to construct a new free-standing carport.
+1. A homeowner wants to construct a new free-standing carport.
 The carport will have a concrete slab on grade, be open on all sides, and have a net floor area of 30 square metres.
 The design is carried out (or reviewed) by a Chartered Professional Engineer and the work is carried out in accordance with that design.

 What needs consent